 What is Restorative Dentistry?

 Restorative dentists treat patients at every stage of life, including children, teens, adults, and seniors.
+Although, adults and older people seek restorative treatment most often.

 - Repairing damaged teeth with dental fillings or bonding treatment.